Charleston Maritime Attorneys – South Carolina Vessel Arrest

 [youtube id=”QlvMk04xb_k” mode=”thumbnail” align=”right”]

 Vessel arrest — or ship seizure — is an extremely powerful tool used to force the owner of a boat or a ship to make payment on a debt or other financial liability that is secured by a maritime lien.
 At the same time, vessel arrest is fairly complex.
 If incorrect procedures are followed, the vessel owner may be able to successfully defend against the arrest and prevent foreclosure on the maritime lien.

 Whether you are seeking to arrest or attach a vessel, or your own boat or ship has been arrested or attached, we can help.
-For many years, the lawyers at the maritime law firm of John Hughes Cooper, P.C., have provided smart and strategic legal guidance in all aspects of maritime and admiralty law — including ship seizure cases to obtain security for a maritime lien.
+For many years, the lawyers at the maritime law firm of Cooper and Bilbrey, P.C., have provided smart and strategic legal guidance in all aspects of maritime and admiralty law — including ship seizure cases to obtain security for a maritime lien.